fastbird/fastbirdEngine/README.md

 Development Log
 ------------------
-You can find the development log from the following site
+You can find the development log at the site below
 * http://jungwan.net/w/